udit-166/Railway-App-Backend/README.md

 ## Features
 1. **User Registration:**
    - Supports email and SMS-based OTP verification for secure user registration.
+   - **Redis Integration:** OTPs are stored temporarily in Redis for efficient and secure retrieval.
 2. **Train List:**
    - Fetch and display train schedules and availability information.
 3. **Ticket Booking:**